A shape-based heuristic for the detection of urban block artifacts in street networks: Data and Method

 Some of the metrics used in the related literature were excluded for conceptual reasons, such as the \textit{convexity index} used by Sanzana et al. \cite{sanzana_decomposition_2018}, since long and narrow geometries can be as convex as short and wide ones, or \textit{fractal dimension} in Grippa et al. \cite{grippa_mapping_2018} since the difference between urban blocks and face artifacts does not reside in their fractal dimensions.
-Shpuza's indices based on space syntax theory \cite{shpuza_relative_2017} have a level of complexity that does not fit our intention to propose a simple and computationally cheap heuristic.
+Shpuza's indices based on space syntax theory \cite{shpuza_shape_2022} are conceptually within the scope of this research but have a level of complexity that does not fit our intention to propose a simple and computationally cheap heuristic due to the number of steps needed to derive a compactness metric for a polygon.
+Since the main benefit of this compactness index \cite{shpuza_shape_2022} is its ability to take into account cul-de-sacs in the interior of the polygon, which by definition cannot form a face artifact, it is omitted from this comparison.
 Grippa et al. \cite{grippa_mapping_2018} do not report formulae, so we can only assume how compactness metrics relative to a square and to a circle were measured.
 A compactness metric presented in Louf and Barthelemy \cite{louf_typology_2014} is equal to \textit{circular compactness} (also known as \textit{minimum bounding circle ratio}), first used by Reock \cite{reock_note_1961} and later by Frolov \cite{frolov_measuring_1975}, and likely also to the circular compactness as used by Grippa et al. \cite{grippa_mapping_2018}.
 Further, a metric presented as \textit{elongation} in Gil et al. \cite{gil_discovery_2011} is equal to the \textit{diameter ratio} presented earlier by Flaherty and Crumplin \cite{flaherty_compactness_1992}.